Your child's academic, social, physical and emotional development is at the centre of everything we do.

 When it comes to meals, we have a healthy choice policy at the college.
 Our experienced cook provides for all dietary requirements.
 On school days, students take a packed lunch.
 All other meals are provided in the dining room.
 Our meal plans are in line with the Fresh School Nutrition Advisory Program, FreshSNAP.
 You can refer to an example of a typical menu.

 The residential college provides a wide range of recreational activities.
-At the College, your child can enjoy swimming in our pool; watching movies in their lounge room or TV in the common room; playing pool, table tennis or X Box; hanging out with friends and participating in games or activities organised by the supervisors.
+Your child can enjoy swimming in our pool, watching movies in their lounge room or TV in the common room.
+The can also play pool, table tennis or X Box as well as hanging out with friends or participate in games or activities organised by the supervisors.
 Sporting activities include basketball, netball, indoor and outdoor cricket, football, soccer and working out in our gym.

-Being in the Merredin, the College is near community facilities.
-Your child is able to access ovals; the recreation centre; and tennis, basketball and netball courts after school and at weekends.
-We encourage students to be active and use the community facilities to join local sporting teams.
+Our college is close to community facilities.
+Your child can access ovals and the recreation centre as well as tennis, basketball and netball courts after school and on weekends.
+We encourage students to use the community facilities and join local sporting teams.

 Your child can also go on excursions to Perth and other locations.
-We visit the City at various times throughout the year to enjoy activities such as sporting events, shopping, restaurants, exhibitions or special events such as Adventure World, Bounce, Dark Light Laser, Ten Pin Bowling and the Zoo.
+We visit the city at various times during the year to enjoy sporting events, shopping, restaurants, exhibitions or special events such as Adventure World, Bounce trampoline parks, Darklight Laser Games, ten pin bowling and the Perth Zoo.
+Too see what's coming up next, refer to our Term 4 activity planner.

-Sometimes students feel homesick when they board away from home.
+Some students may feel homesick when they board away from home.
 This usually happens when they first arrive and are settling in.
-Students are encouraged to speak with supervisors about their feelings or phone home for a chat.
-The supervisors also try to help students make new friends and feel more at home.
+We encourage students to speak with supervisors about their feelings or phone home for a chat.
+Supervisors also try to help students make new friends and feel more at home.
 Friends from outside of the college are encouraged to visit and, with permission, boarders can also visit friends.

 If your child has something on their mind and they would like to speak to someone other than a supervisor, parent or carer, they can seek support from the:

 - Kids Helpline